-A full-scale working adaptation of Stonehenge has been built right here in Aotearoa, allowing all New Zealanders to experience the wonders of stone circles for themselves.
+A full-scale working adaptation of Stonehenge has been built here in Aotearoa, allowing all New Zealanders to experience the wonders of stone circles for themselves.
 Situated in the Wairarapa countryside, a short distance from Wellington.

 New Zealand’s very own Stonehenge, in the heart of rural Wairarapa, stands on a knoll above river flats with the grey-blue of the Tararua Ranges on the western horizon.
 It seems an odd place for something so fundamentally English but when I understand its job, and that of the one on Salisbury Plains, the idea that these structures can be built anywhere makes sense.